Virtual Book Talks.

 New England Mobile Book Fair moved to Newton.
 It has been around for years.
 It has a huge selection of books.
 The store is a popular stop for educators and the general public.
 You will find it in Newton Upper Falls, Ma.
 (617) 964-7440.

 more retail book stores

-- Barnes and Nobles Book store in the Simon Mall, Prudential Center and Back Bay.
+- Barnes and Noble Book store in the Simon Mall, Prudential Center Back Bay and other B&Ns.

 - Harvard Books on Massachusetts Ave in Harvard Square.

 - Brookline Booksmith – on Dec 29th, @BostonTweets reported the Brookline Booksmith store will be expanding in Coolidge Corner to a location just a few doors down from where they are now.
 The new space will have 4,000 sq ft space and include a restaurant with a full liquor license!!

 - The Harvard Coop book store is in the center of Harvard Square in Cambridge.

 Black Literature Meetups invite you to monthly conversations about a range of book topics from Black feminism and critical race theory to the art of the African Diaspora and family histories.
 Jovonna Jones, the Ph.D. candidate in African & African American Studies at Harvard University is the event host.
 Meetups occur once a month.
 Call (617) 267-8688 for the next one.
 Location: Trident Booksellers and Cafe, 338 Newbury Street, Boston, MA 02115.
 FREE and open to the public.